 This tiny town has more than its fair share of good pubs and restaurants.
 Among its highly regarded pubs, The Neuadd Arms, where the landlord first dreamed up the Man vs. Horse Marathon,has its own microbrewery.
 The Carlton Riverside restaurant is recommended by The Good Food Guide, the Michelin Guide and Automobile Association (AA).
 The local Tourist Office has more information about events, pubs, restaurants and places to stay.

 How do I say Llanwrtyd Wells?

-That Welsh "ll" is tricky but I am pleased to say that I've just learned how to say it.
+That Welsh "ll" is tricky but we're pleased to say that we've just learned how to say it.
 The opening "Ll" sounds a bit like "chy" if you think of the "ch" in the German word "Ich".
 The letter "w" in Welsh usually sounds like "u".
 So all together, Llanwrtyd is pronounced CHYAN' urr ted.